priscillacamargo/Rock-it/README.md

 ## Styles

-For speed up the process the [Base Web](https://baseweb.design/) compoenent library was used and adapted according to the company's styleguide
+For speed up the process the [Base Web](https://baseweb.design/) compoenent library was used and adapted according to the company's styleguide.
-For globals settings were defined at the index.css
+Globals settings were defined at the index.css.
 The BEM methodology was used.

 ### Happy Coding (ﾉ ◕ ヮ ◕)ﾉ\*:・ﾟ ✧